Scotiabank: Sports

-Scotiabank is also the official bank of the West Indies Cricket Team.

-Scotiabank also sponsors sports leagues and teams, becoming a sponsor for Club Deportivo Guadalajara in 2013; and becoming the official sponsor for the Chilean Primera División after signing a five-year period contract in 2014.
+Scotiabank also sponsors sports leagues and teams, becoming a sponsor for Club Deportivo Guadalajara in 2013, and becoming the official sponsor for the Chilean Primera División after signing a five-year period contract in 2014.
 Scotiabank is also the official bank of the National Hockey League and National Hockey League Players' Association.
-Scotiabank also sponsors the Little NHL (native hockey league) and several girls' hockey festivals across Canada.
-In October 2007, Scotiabank became a sponsor of the Hockey Night in Canada broadcast by Canadian Broadcasting Corporation/Sportsnet and the title sponsor for its pregame show, Scotiabank Hockey Tonight.
-Other sports broadcasts sponsored by Scotiabank includes CTV Television Network's and TSN's coverage of Premier League Soccer and the FA Cup Final, since 2013.
+It was named official bank of the 2007 Cricket World Cup.
+In 2010, Scotiabank was a sponsor of the World Rally Championship's Corona Rally Mexico.
+Since 2008, Scotiabank has been the official team sponsor of the Canadian cricket Team and the title sponsor of National T20 Championship in Canada.

+Scotiabank is also the official bank of the West Indies cricket team.

-In addition to sporting broadcasts and events, Scotiabank is also the title sponsor for a number of athletic facilities.
-They include the Scotiabank Aquatics Center in Guadalajara; Scotiabank Saddledome in Calgary (since October 8, 2010); and the Scotiabank Centre in Halifax (since June 25, 2014).
+Scotiabank is also the title sponsor for a number of athletic facilities.
+They include the Scotiabank Aquatics Center in Zapopan, Mexico; Scotiabank Saddledome in Calgary (since October 8, 2010); and the Scotiabank Centre in Halifax (since June 25, 2014).
 The naming rights for the Scotiabank Centre was signed for ten years, with annual fees of $650,000 for said rights.
-The facility official opened its doors as the rebranded Scotiabank Centre on September 19, 2014.
-On August 29, 2017, Scotiabank and Maple Leaf Sports & Entertainment, announced that Scotiabank purchased the naming rights to the Air Canada Centre for $800 million.
+The facility officially opened its doors as the rebranded Scotiabank Centre on September 19, 2014.
+On August 29, 2017, Scotiabank and Maple Leaf Sports & Entertainment, announced that Scotiabank purchased the naming rights to the Air Canada Centre in Toronto for $800 million, a record-setting deal described as "one of the biggest investments in naming rights in North America".
 The multi-sport complex was renamed July 1, 2018, as Scotiabank Arena.
 From 2006 through 2013, Scotiabank held the naming rights to the arena of the Ottawa Senators, branding it Scotiabank Place.
 Canadian Tire took over the naming rights for the Senators' arena in June 2013.
+In 2022, Scotiabank acquired the naming rights to the Bell MTS Iceplex near Winnipeg; rather than use the Scotiabank name, the facility is instead branded as Hockey for All Centre, as an extension of a diversity and inclusion campaign of the same name.